fgsants/REST-API-FreeRADIUS/README.md

 All details, addicional info, endpoints an how the API works are described below.

 ### What can I do with it and how it works?
 This API enables you to create and manipulate users and access profiles that can be authenticated with FreeRADIUS.
-It verifies information provided by the radius server to decide if the user is authorized to authenticate and if it's the case, passes attributes to the server (like max download speed, etc...)
+It verifies information provided by the NAS to the radius server to decide if the user is authorized to authenticate and, if it's the case, passes attributes to the server (like max download speed, etc...).

-This API comes ready to be used in a simple ISP scenario where you can add users and upload and download policies.
-But can be expanded to over much more simply by expanding the DB schema and authentication logic.
+This API comes ready to be used in a simple ISP scenario where you can add users, upload and download speed policies.
+But can be expanded to cover much more by simply expanding the DB schema and authentication logic.

-It can also receive FreeRADIUS accounting logs and save it to MongoDB for later use ore analysis.
+It can also receive FreeRADIUS accounting logs and save it to MongoDB for later use and analysis.

 ### Endpoint